icela/FriceEngine/help.md

-addTimeListener(listener: FTimeListener)|add an object to timeListeners, and they will be checked when needed. removeTimeListener(listener: FTimeListener)|remove the object to timeListeners, and it won't be checked when needed. setBack(FResource)|set the background(color or image) setBounds(int x, int y, int width, int height)|from JFrame setTitle(String)|from JFrame
+addTimeListener(listener: FTimeListener)|add an object to timeListeners, and they will be checked when needed. removeTimeListener(listener: FTimeListener)|remove the object to timeListeners, and it won't be checked when needed. setBack(FResource)|set the background(color or image) setRefreshPerSecond(Double)|There will be a sleep between every two refresh, the length of every sleep is 1000/value.
+Default is 10. setBounds(int x, int y, int width, int height)|from JFrame setTitle(String)|from JFrame